Healthdirect Free Australian health advice you can count on.

 Many of the treatments used for ovarian cancer will affect your ability to have children.
 If having children is important to you, speak to your doctor about options for fertility preservation before starting cancer treatment.

 Your medical team is very experienced at managing complications associated with ovarian cancer and treatment.
-They can give you advice about managing any side effects that you may be experiencing.
+They can give you advice about managing any side effects that you may be feeling.

 Resources and support

-Receiving a diagnosis of cancer can be overwhelming.
-There are many organisations that can provide you with information and support:
+Getting a diagnosis of cancer can be overwhelming.
+There are many organisations that can give you information and support:

-• Call Ovarian Cancer Australia on 1300 660 334, between 9am and 5pm, to speak with an ovarian cancer nurse on their Support and Information Helpline.
+• Call Ovarian Cancer Australia on 1300 660 334 to speak with an ovarian cancer nurse on their Support and Information Helpline.

-• Call Cancer Council on 13 11 20 between 9am and 5pm Monday to Friday.
+• Call Cancer Council on 13 11 20.
 Cancer Council offers confidential information and support services for people living with cancer, their friends, families and healthcare professionals.

 • The Cancer Australia website offers a publication-and-resource library which can be accessed for free.
 The library contains factsheets about cancer, evidence-based resources, cancer screening programs and cancer treatment.

-• The Peter MacCallum Cancer Centre provides information about research, discovery and clinical trials, and access to the latest significant peer-reviewed publications.
+• The Peter MacCallum Cancer Centre has information about research and clinical trials.
+It also has the latest significant peer-reviewed publications.

 Do you speak a language other than English?